mliew21396/remote-work-u2/week-6/blog-improvement.md

 ## Learning Competencies
 - Use HTML tags to present content on a website
-- Position HTML elements using CSS padding, borders, and margins
+- Format HTML elements using the CSS padding, borders, and margin properties
 - Use CSS to add and format colors, fonts, icons, images, etc.

 ## Summary:
 It's important to maintain your HTML and CSS skills, so we've integrated mini-challenges so you can continually practice and add to your website each week.

-In this challenge, you will be adding your resume to your website.
+In this challenge, you will be adding a resume to your website.
 This page will be aimed at showing your employers your education history, work history, and skills.

+This will not be the actual resume shown to employers.
+You will work on your resume during Career week, so this is more about how you might think of displaying it.
+Use a generic resume or create a template based on someone else's.
+This challenge is ultimately about formatting HTML and modifying it with CSS, so the actual content is not that important at the moment.

 ## Releases: